 If you would like to request a mentor for the upcoming academic year, please fill out the online request form on the QRC website under the QQAMP tab.

-The Quest Mentoring Program is a program at Pomona College open to all incoming first-generation or low-income students.
+The FLI Scholars is a program at Pomona College open to all incoming first-generation or low-income students.
 What will you get out of the mentoring process?

-- 2 to 3 upperclassmen mentors who are also first generation and/or low-income students at Pomona College, who will provide guidance and support to help you adjust to he college's atmosphere.
+- 2 to 3 upperclassmen mentors who are also first generation and/or low-income students at Pomona College, who will provide guidance and support to help you adjust to the college's atmosphere.

 - 3 to 4 first years' who along with your mentors, serve as immediate family for first years at the College and the years ahead.